After treatment for advanced bladder cancer, you have regular check ups to see how you are. This is called follow up.

 Tell your doctor or specialist nurse straight away if you are worried, or if you notice any new symptoms between appointments.
 You don't have to wait for your next appointment.

-Do also tell your doctor or nurse about any continuing side effects of your treatment.
+Do also tell them about any continuing side effects of your treatment.
 Your check ups are not just to make sure your cancer is under control.
-They are also to make sure your treatment allows you to live as normal and healthy a life as you can.
+They are also to make sure your treatment allows you to live as normal life as you can.

 Some side effects may be permanent, such as the bladder being able to hold less urine after radiotherapy.
 But it may be possible to help you, even if the doctor cannot get rid of the side effect altogether.